nakinscherf/BMMB852/week13/README_hw13.md

 ## Assignment 13

 I tested my pipeline using a set of samples from an RNA-seq project looking at the transcriptome of *Agrobacterium fabrum* strain C58, which appears to be another taxonimic name for *A. tumefaciens* strain C58 (PRJNA1155898).
 Out of 18 accessions, I chose 3 samples indicated to be WT, and 3 samples of the pssA variants.
-In a folder containing my Makefile design file PRJNA1155898.csv, I ran the following commands to produce a count matrix:
+In a folder containing my Makefile design file PRJNA1155898.csv (uploaded at https://github.com/nakinscherf/BMMB852/blob/main/week13/PRJNA1155898.csv), I ran the following commands to produce a count matrix:

 ```bash
 make genome index